LMSBioinformatics/Introduction_to_R/README.md

 use colour.
 Session 5 finishes the course by introducing the concepts of 'tidy' data and the programs of the `tidyverse`.

-## Materials
+## Getting started

-- Course materials can be found in the `./course/` directory:

-  * `content`: the raw content, for following along interactively

-  * `html`: the content rendered in long HTML pages

-  * `slides`: the content rendered as slides for presenting

-- The `data` directory contains all course materials

-- `Homework` contains short homework exercises to help reinforce learning for each session
+Download this GitHub repository (green `Code` button > Download ZIP) and unzip the archive in a convenient location.
+All course materials and homework assignments can be found within the `content` directory.
+The practical sessions are rendered as slides (within the `slides` directory) and as a long-format HTML document (`html`) for you to follow along.